Sereno1710/pfl2324/tp2/README.md

 state2Str :: State -> String
 state2Str state = intercalate "," (map (\(x,y) -> x ++ "=" ++ show y) (Map.toList state))
 ```

-#### Run
+### Run

 The `run` function is the main function of the this part of the assignment.
 It takes a tuple of the form `(Code,Stack,State)` and returns a tuple of the same form.
 Here we use pattern matching to match the different instructions and perform the corresponding operations.

 The `run` function is called recursively until the `Code` is empty and the final result is returned with all changes made to the stack and the state.
-In case of an error, the `run` function returns the error message.
+In case of a run-time error, the `run` function returns the error message.

 ```haskell
 run :: (Code, Stack, State) -> (Code, Stack, State) run ([],stack,state) = ([],stack,state)
 run ((Push n):code, stack, state) = run (code, VInt n : stack , state)